 Utilize these metrics as a foundation in the following report sections where you will go deeper into each channel and make recommendations going forward.
 You will want to use these metrics to craft your marketing strategy going forward.

-If you are providing SEO services you will want to make sure to a section when creating report on what SEO services you provide.
-You will want to detail what you are doing, whether it is optimizing on-site or do you primarily provide link building services.
+If you are providing SEO services you will want to make sure to a section when creating a report on what SEO services you provide.
+You will want to detail what you are doing, whether it is on-site optimization or do you primarily provide link building services.